-Woman Sues Former Partner Over His Lottery Win
+Woman Sues Former Partner Over His Lottery Win: The Case Continues

-What happens when a lottery win turns really sour and the money that was supposed to bring joy and happiness corrupts the people that win it, and in turn destroys the lives of the people they love around them?
-This is one such story, and the dramatic case continues.
-Read on to find out about the woman who sues her former partner over his lottery win.
+What happens when a lottery win turns really sour and the money that was supposed to bring joy and happiness corrupts the people involved, ultimately destroying the lives of those around them?
+This is one such story, and the dramatic case still continues.
+Read on to discover how a woman is suing her former partner over his lottery win and how greed can unravel even the closest of bonds.

 Denise Robertson and Maurice Thibeault’s Story